Being the Boss of Me

 7. Say “no” sometimes.

 - Turn down work when you’re too busy or when it’s outside your scope.
 If you can, refer that work to someone else.
-I realize some people think you should never turn down work, but I’ve been on the other side of that, hiring consultants who promised me everything I asked for then couldn’t deliver.
+Some people think you should never turn down work, but I’ve been on the other side of that, hiring consultants who promised me everything I asked for, and then couldn’t deliver.
 Doing that will ruin your reputation.
 If you do say no, stay in touch so the client knows you are interested in future work with them.

 - Say no to relentlessly busy days and 7-day workweeks when possible.

 - Say no to working when you’re just too sick.
-I know, sometimes you just have to tough it out, but try not to do that to yourself.
+I know, sometimes you just have to tough it out, but try to do that only when absolutely necessary.

 8. Say “yes” sometimes.